 Gil's cousin, Aileen Moriwake, leads the family in an obon dance.
 East West Players' production of "Spring Awakening," the Tony Award-winning musical, was directed by former EWP Artistic Director Tim Dang and features Thomas Winter in the lead role as Melchior.
-PHOTOS: JENNY GRAHAM

-442nd veteran Yosh Nakamura, who is a relative (he married Grace Shinoda, who was the daughter of Thomas' great-aunt, Hide (Watanabe) Shinoda), attended "Spring Awakening" at 98 years old!
+Winter with Mia Sempertegui, who plays Wendla Bergman frequently take trips to Little Tokyo, and that's how I started getting a lay of the land and developed my own connection to the community.' and Tamlyn Tomita - Thomas Winter 442nd veteran Yosh Nakamura, who is a relative (he married Grace Shinoda, who was the daughter of Thomas' great-aunt, Hide (Watanabe) Shinoda), attended "Spring Awakening" at 98 years old!
 He is pictured after the show with (from left) Tamlyn Tomita, daughter Linda and Thomas.
-PHOTOS: COURTESY OF WENDY WATANABE WINTER